Tyouhn/MedNavi/README.md

 - Then open with notepad or text editor:
   	- MySQLConnector.java
-		Substitute all instances of "Connection con = DriverManager.getConnection" with your specific local database server information.
+		Substitute all instances of "Connection con = DriverManager.getConnection" <br>
+		with your specific local database server information.
 	- ChatGPTAPI.java <br>
 	        Add your ChatGPT key on line 22 after "String apikey = "